 The process of metal recycling involves four stages.
 Metal is collected by scrap yards, where it is sorted into bins.
 Any nonferrous metal items that have a component of steel or iron is treated as scrap steel.
 Scrap metal centres then sell the scrap to larger super collectors where it is shredded and then melted in furnaces at high temperatures to produce blocks, ingots or sheets to be sold to manufacturers of metal products.

 Below is the metal recycling process in detail:

 The first step in metal recycling is the collection of all metal products.
 Adelaide residents bring in a variety of metallic items.

-Examples of scrap metal items commonly recycled include whitegoods, radiators, steel or alloy wheels, roller shutters, bicycles and batteries, even the stainless steel kitchen sink can be recycled.
+Examples of items brought in for scrap metal recycling include whitegoods, radiators, steel or alloy wheels, roller shutters, bicycles and batteries, even the stainless steel kitchen sink can be recycled.
 Metal items are sorted into rubbish skips, ready to be transported to scrap metal super collectors for processing.

 Scrap metal prices are high due to the demand for scrap metal that has been recycled.